Rover's Morning Glory: Controversies

+2006 “Weird Al” interview

 An incident on the September 21, 2006 broadcast sparked controversy when, during an interview with "Weird Al" Yankovic, the crew asked about the death of Yankovic's parents, causing him to become audibly upset.
 At the end of the interview, Yankovic hung up abruptly.
 This was followed by numerous angry calls from both concerned listeners and Al's publicist, during which Rover defended his line of questioning.

+SuccessTech suicide photo leak

-After the SuccessTech Academy school shooting on October 10, 2007, the "Rover's Morning Glory" website leaked a crime scene photo taken of the gunman after his suicide.
+After the 2007 SuccessTech Academy shooting, the "Rover's Morning Glory" website leaked a crime scene photo taken of the gunman after his suicide.
 A Cleveland policeman, Walter Emerick, was later found to have taken the picture using his personal cell phone camera.
 Rover stated on the air it was his intent to show kids the real final result of a school-shooting (the perpetrator lying dead).
 Steve Loomis, president of the Cleveland police union, claimed the picture could have been taken for legitimate evidentiary purposes.
+Notably, the gunman was wearing a Marilyn Manson shirt when he died, the same band that made the show’s opening theme.

+Homophobic comments

 In April 2012, during a "best of" (a replay from a previously aired show) segment, Dieter replied to a listener's email on air.
 The email was from a father who had recently seen his teenage daughter kissing another girl.
 Dieter stated, "You should get one of your friends to screw your daughter straight."
 GLAAD characterized Dieter's statement as advocating corrective rape and called for his immediate suspension.
 The following Monday, April 30, The Plain Dealer reported that Clear Channel Cleveland Operations Manager Keith Abrams had disciplined Dieter.
 Although Abrams did not reveal the extent of the disciplinary action, Dieter was not on air for that morning's show.
 However, the show did air a prerecorded apology from Dieter: "I want to genuinely apologize to anyone who may have been offended by what I said.
 I regret what I did say.
 My comments were inappropriate.
 They were inexcusable, and just downright stupid.
 And I want to make it clear – there was absolutely no intention to promote physical or sexual violence."
 According to Aaron McQuade, director of news and field media for GLAAD, WMMS will air several public-service announcements stressing parental acceptance of a child's sexual orientation.
 The station has also invited Equality Ohio to become part of the WMMS Community Advisory Board.